DIY Rustic Birdbath: You Only Need 3 Affordable Materials!

 Can you believe it?!

-I’m not even sure what he said, but it was something along the lines about it being too complicated and would cost nearly as much as the building.
+I’m not even sure what he said, but it was something along the lines of it being too complicated and would cost nearly as much as the building.

 I know, I know.